 Roger Corman tried with a script by Charles Beaumont which drew on The Case of Charles Dexter Ward.
 But they added a “poem by Edgar Allan Poe” and ended up calling it Edgar Allan Poe’s The Haunted Palace (1963), cast Vincent Price in the lead, and HPL all but disappeared from the equation.

 Die, Monster, Die!
 (1965), directed by Corman’s long-time production designer Daniel Haller, was based on Lovecraft’s best story, The Colour Out of Space, in which a meteor brings some kind of (probably radioactive) poison to a remote New England farm.
 Boris Karloff was transformed and driven mad by the alien element, but once again, there didn’t seem to be a lot of Lovecraft’s essence left.
-Haller tried again in 1970 with The Dunwich Horror, incongruously casting Sandra Dee and Dean Stockwell in the lead roles.
+(This story has been adapted numerous times with varying degrees of fidelity and success: Henrik Möller’s Feed the Light , Huan Vu’s Die Farbe , Richard Stanley’s Color Out of Space .)
+Haller tried again in 1969 with The Dunwich Horror, incongruously casting Sandra Dee and Dean Stockwell in the lead roles.

 David Greene’s The Shuttered Room (1967), based on one of August Derleth’s posthumous “collaborations” with HPL (completing one of the many story fragments he left behind), strips all trace of the supernatural out of its something-in-the-attic narrative, but I have to confess that I’ve had a strange affection for this oddity (shot in England, pretending to be New England, with none other than Gig Young as the hero tackling hostile locals led by Oliver Reed) ever since I first saw it on TV in the late ’60s.